Jason Garcia: Southern Maryland Blue Crabs

 On March 26, 2020, Garcia signed with the Southern Maryland Blue Crabs of the Atlantic League of Professional Baseball.
 He did not play a game for the team because of the cancellation of the ALPB season due to the COVID-19 pandemic and became a free agent after the year.

 Minnesota Twins

 On June 10, 2021, Garcia signed a minor league contract with the Minnesota Twins organization.
 Upon signing, he assigned to their Double-A affiliate, the Wichita Wind Surge of the Double-A Central.
 He elected free agency following the season.

 Guerreros de Oaxaca

 On February 7, 2022, Garcia signed with the Guerreros de Oaxaca of the Mexican League.
 In 4 starts, he posted an 0–1 record with a 8.31 ERA.
-Garcia was released on May 11, 2022.
+Garcia was released on May 11.

+On May 11, 2024, Garcia re–signed with Oaxaca.
+In 16 appearances, he struggled to an 11.57 ERA, giving up 18 earned runs over 14 innings pitched.
+Garcia was released by Oaxaca on June 15.